reown-com/appkit/.changeset/chilly-schools-teach.md

 '@reown/appkit-wallet-button': patch
 ---

-Added a new option to enable or disable logs when using email and/or social login.
+Added a new option to enable or disable logs from email/social login.

 **Example usage**